usmhic/Warmning/data/other/pattern_recognition/README.md

 # Pattern Recognition
 Data mining can help us, it is generally an iterative and interactive discovery process.
 The goal of this process is to rule, associations,  changes, anomalies, statistically significant structures, and mine patterns from large amount of data.
-Furthermore, the mined results should be valid, useful, and understandable and in our case will be the predictions of different phenomena of climate change.
+Furthermore, the mined results should be valid, useful, and understandable.
+In our case it will be the predictions heat related risks.

 So the objective is apply neural network and data mining techniques to build a forecasting System.